pluhin/sa.it-academy.by/README.md

 # DevOps course

-Main purpose of this repository is collaboration of homework for study groups
+Main purpose of this repository is collaboration of homework for SA2 groups

 ## Links